IrbDONATIEN/project_JNTSOFT_PHP_V1/README.md

 The one who is considered the administrator Chief Administrative and the rest are users, like accountant, receptionist and manager.
 ## Types of users:
 - Administrator : JNTSOFT and password: 11111
-- User type: Administrator,Inspection, health zone and Hospital.
+- User type: Chief Administrative, like accountant, receptionist and manager.